bcgov/nr-forest-client/cypress/README.md

 ```

     Be aware that each step should be a level deeper than the Scenario itself.
 You can use tab or two spaces
-    Also, keep in mind that this should be at least one level deeper than the scenario above it.
+    Also, keep in mind that this should be at least one level deeper than the feature above it.

 Here's the final product of the above feature and scenario combined.